openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 The sections of this form are:

 - File Upload
     - You can upload your review , if you prefer to complete it offline (e.g. by writing down your feedback in a Word document).
-This setting may be disabled on certain journals and in those cases, this section will not appear.
+This section may be disabled for certain journals and, in those cases, will not appear.
 - Review Form
     - This is where you will complete your review.
 The form may consist of a single text box or be composed of multiple boxes, which can include checkboxes and dropdowns.
 This will depend on the individual journal, but there will be text accompanying each part to tell you what they are looking for.
 - Your Recommendation